Act I · The Grove

 "Isn't it a good thing that I am?"

 I lean back, stretching my bones.
 My tail coils behind me.
-"Still, I'm not going to let anything stand in our way of a cure."
+"Still, I'm not going to let anything stand between us and a cure."

 "Which is why we should be taking the passage to the mountain pass."
 Lae'zel emerges from her tent, dressed in simple trousers and not much else.